Traceability of Synchrophasor Measurements in Power Systems: Definitions and Methods

 Abstract: The tutorial investigates the main theoretical and technological aspects related to the rigorous definition and characterization of synchronized phasor measurements.

-Extended abstract: can be found here: A. Goldstein, G. Frigo, “Determination of Digitizer Absolute Phase Using Equivalent Time Sampling”
+Background material can be found here: A. Goldstein, G. Frigo, “Determination of Digitizer Absolute Phase Using Equivalent Time Sampling”

 In this sense, the tutorial consists of three sections:

 Section 1 Prof. Pegoraro – The first Section introduces the mathematical definition of the measurand, namely synchrophasor, frequency and rate of change of frequency, and discusses their possible application in power systems’ monitoring and control applications.
 In this context, we present the importance of the measurement model, by illustrating alternative estimation approaches that rely on static and dynamic phasor model.
 The sources of uncertainty in the PMU measurement chain are discussed highlighting the pros and cons of each approach and focusing on estimation accuracy in standard and real-world operating conditions.

 Section 2 Dr. Frigo – The calibration of phasor measurement units (PMUs) and the improvement of the associated normative documents are key points to support the deployment of such devices in the power systems.
 In particular, the rigorous and traceable metrological characterization of PMUs is still an open issue for national metrological institutes.
 In this Section, we describe the software and hardware architecture of the PMU calibrator currently being developed at the Swiss Federal Institute of Metrology (METAS).
 In particular, we characterize the uncertainty sources related to the voltage and current signal chains, and discuss the role of different time and frequency sources.